-Kudla (6-3, 265) battled back from a terrible off-season illness to become a regular by season's end in 2003.
-He was first in line to replace Will Smith at the Leo position.
-But he suffered a neck injury in preseason camp and reinjured it against Marshall, putting him on the shelf.
+Kudla (6-3, 255) battled back from a terrible off-season illness to become a regular by season's end in 2003.
+He is first in line to replace Smith at the Leo position.
+He was also solid during the spring.

-Patterson (6-3, 285) is another young star-in-waiting.
-He also reps at defensive tackle and started there against N.C.
-State.
+Patterson (6-3, 285) would also be in this category as an up-and-comer.
 He made some inroads at DT early last season as a true freshman, but he missed spring practice due to an injury.
 Like departing Darrion Scott, he may rep at all four DL spots and will push hard for playing time.

-Barrow (6-4, 245) comes in from nearby Dublin Coffman.
+Gholston (6-4, 245) was quite a find from Detroit Cass Tech, while Barrow (6-4, 245) comes in from nearby Dublin Coffman.
 Barrow may be a DT down the line.
-He has not played to date and looks like a strong redshirt candidate.

 * Still Looking: There are never enough play makers at the end position.

 Maybe the best name in Ohio is Troy's Todd Denlinger (6-4, 265).
 Denlinger, who could also project as a DT, was just recently offered by Ohio State and could choose the Buckeyes soon.
 Others of note in Ohio include Cleveland Glenville's Curtis Smith (6-2, 235), Wellston's Lance Phillips (6-2, 240) and Maple Heights‘ Terrico Marshall (6-3, 230).